 Add images of scenes of the game to show each of the playing and non-playing characters at least once.

 Yes I am going to do that also the player will get a choice of choosing the plant of their choise.

 How do you plan to make your game engaging?
 The player can grow multiple plants

-It has a good social message at the very end so grow plants to read the secret social message.